staten-island-tech/oop-adventures-peter-simon-and-other-kid/README.md

 # Welcome to our program

-It is a text adventure game we made entirly through python
+It is a text adventure game we made entirly through python.
+To play our game, simply respond to the questions with a number corresponding to a choice and hit enter to lock it in.